 This largest national park in us consists of a labyrinth of glacial valleys and mountains covered with boreal forest or barren inclines of Arctic tundra north of the divide.
 There are six scenic rivers that runs through this preserve, which provides a home to grizzly bears, wolves, Dall sheep, moose, wolverines and an abundance of fish.

 Despite its pristine wilderness, Gates of the Arctic is among the least visited national park in the U.S., due to the lack of roads and infrastructure for tourist activity.

 Glacier National Park

 Established in 1910, Glacier National Park is among the largest national parks in the US.
-This 1583 square mile World Heritage Site is situated in northwestern Montana at the U.S.-Canadian boarder.
+This 1583 square mile World Heritage Site is situated in northwestern Montana at the U.S.-Canadian border.

 The park offers spectacular views of 25 active glaciers, valleys, over 130 pristine lakes, rivers, old forests with 1000 varieties of plants and an abundance of wildlife.
 The park includes the Rocky Mountain terrain and constitutes the core of the preserved region known as “The Crown of the Continent”.

-Blackfoot Glacier is considered as the largest glacier in glacier national park.
-The signs of human activity in this region dates back to 10000 years.
+Blackfoot Glacier is considered the largest glacier in glacier national park.
+The signs of human activity in this region date back to 10,000 years.
 With over 700 miles of hiking trails, the park has attracted over 100 million visitors worldwide.